triciaward/fast-api-template/README.md

 - ✅ Verify everything works

 ### What You Get
-The setup script creates a **fully working production API** with enterprise-grade features.
+The setup script creates a **fully working API** with all the features you need to build cool stuff.
 You'll be coding in minutes, not hours.

 **📖 Complete Setup Guide**: For detailed information, see [docs/TEMPLATE_README.md](docs/TEMPLATE_README.md)